Arts Leadership & Entrepreneurship

 A minor in Arts Leadership and Entrepreneurship will prepare you to join the next generation of creative leaders in the arts.
 You’ll equip yourself with knowledge, tools, and skills to effectively lead arts organizations and manage careers in the twenty-first century creative economy.

-You’ll gain real-world insight and professional experience through experiential learning extending far beyond the classroom, through internship opportunities with key arts organizations throughout the DFW metroplex.
-You can explore careers in the arts while interacting with area nonprofit and cultural leaders, developing the financial literacy skills to enhance your career or start your own business in the arts.Visit Department Website
+You’ll gain real-world insight and professional experience through experiential learning extending far beyond the classroom, through internship opportunities and interacting with cultural leaders in key arts organizations throughout the DFW metroplex.
+You can develop the leadership, community engagement, audience development, staff and volunteer management, and financial literacy skills to enhance your career or start your own business in the arts.Visit Department Website

 - Management, Dynamics, and Planning in Arts Organizations